9 Features Every Chatbot Needs to Be Successful

 I bought a Fitbit so I could have a better handle on my fitness, and businesses use chatbots to get a better handle on their lead generation and customer support.
 Chatbots, like Fitbits, come with a lot of features — but with a chatbot you can just build it to do what you want it to do.

 While the creative freedom is refreshing, it can also be daunting when chatbot builders give you so many options and integrations.
-This post will cover the most useful features you should add when building and deploying your bot.
+This post will cover the most useful features your chatbot needs.

 - Proactive messaging